 Have you noticed those little bumps, pimples, red spots or patches of irritation after repeatedly wearing a mask to work or – in my case – even after one trip to the grocery store?
-Most likely it’s maskne – something new that’s popped up (literally) here in the past year during the global pandemic.
+Most likely it’s maskne – something new that’s popped up (literally) during the global pandemic.
 Dermatologists have said that mask rubbing, or even sweating underneath a mask, can lead to skin irritation.
 Here are a few great tips and tricks we’ve pulled together so you can stay safe and keep your skin in good shape:

 Strengthen Your Skin’s Barrier